ultimate271/notes/book/Dragon/The Dragon and the King.md

+# Introducing the king
+## The king was an average king
 In there land there was a king.
 As far as kings go, this king was what his critics would call "okay", never extraordinary, but still keeping to his kingly duties and generally doing with kind heart what was expected of him as king.
 He